 My birthday happens to fall in April which is one of my favorite times to visit Paris.
 The city is in full bloom and there is a buzz of happiness in the air.
-The city isn’t just for engagements under the Eiffel tower or romantic getaways it is also a great place to celebrate a girls weekend away or a birthday.
-Here is a list of five ideas for those who are thinking about or planning a birthday celebration in Paris.
+The city isn’t just for engagements under the Eiffel tower or romantic getaways it is also a great place to celebrate a girl’s weekend away or a birthday.
+Here is a list of five ideas for those who are thinking about or planning a Paris birthday celebration.

 1. Spa time.
 By now you will know my love for French skincare products and my favorite are from Sisley Paris.

 I can tell you from first-hand experience from a facial at the Sisley Spa in NYC that it is quite the experience.
 What is better than getting pampered on your birthday to make you feel special?
 I can’t wait to stop by La Maison Sisley for a facial when I am in Paris.
 The last facial left my skin glowing and it’s the perfect way to fight that tired jet lag look and feel refreshed.

 2. Take a cooking class!
 I have taken several at La Cuisine Paris and I can’t recommend them enough.
 I have done the macaron class and a pastry class where I learned to make éclairs and chouquettes.
 The classes are done in English and you will meet some great people while you learn to cook/bake some of your favorite French dishes or pastries.
 Next on my list is baguettes and croissants.
 Who wants to join me?